HoneyBunny3/sql_data_cleaning/scripts/README.md

 ---

 ## How to Use
-1. Clone the repository and navigate to the `sql` folder.
+1. Clone the repository and navigate to the `scripts` folder.
 2. Follow the execution instructions in each script.
 3. Run the scripts in sequence or as needed based on your requirements.